Asian Paradise: When the Cat's Away version

-In 2001, New Zealand female vocal group When the Cat's Away recorded a version of "Asian Paradise", featuring Sharon O'Neill.
+In 2001, New Zealand female vocal group When the Cat's Away recorded a version of "Asian Paradise".
 The song peaked debuted and peaked at number 16 in September 2001, surpassing the song's original peak in 1980.
+When performing the song on their live tours in 2001 and 2002, they were joined on stage by Sharon O'Neill at the start of the second chorus.